rnsrk/dockerWissKI/README.md

 You find these bind volumes in your git directory and the docker managed under `/var/lib/docker/volumes/<composer-prefix>_<volume name>/_data` (Linux - you have to be root to access) or at the location shown in your Docker Desktop settings (Premium Feature).
 Please check the right permissions, if you copy or alter files and folders.

-To connect to your services over the internal docker network, you have to provide the service name (drupal, mariadb, solr, graphdb) as host instead of `localhost` or `172.168.0.1`.
-For example the correct setting in the settings.php for host is not  `'host' => 'localhost'`, but  `'host' => 'mariadb'`.